luketurnbull/power-sync/README.md

 - [x] Create the Drop Down menu component with delete option
 - [ ] Add saving state (Outline in the requirements this could take 20 - 30 seconds)
 - [ ] Add sonner for success and error messages?
-- [ ] Add testing around validation using Vitest
+- [x] Add testing around validation using Vitest
-- [ ] Add skeleton loading state